Paniora hapū in the Spanish classroom

 Imagine uncovering a piece of history that binds Aotearoa and Spain together — one that spans generations, language, migration, memory and identity.
 This workshop invites Spanish language teachers into the story of the Paniora hapū, a community whose lineage is believed to trace back to Manuel José de Frutos, a Spaniard who settled in New Zealand in the 1800s.
 Together we will watch scenes from the documentary Debajo de tus pies, explore the legacy it presents, and reflect on how the Paniora story can become meaningful, culturally rich teaching material.
 This is a chance to see Spanish not just as grammar and vocabulary, but as whakapapa, connection, and lived experience.

-Join us for a 60-minute hybrid session — online or in person at the Spanish Embassy in Wellington — where we will view selected moments from Debajo de tus pies and El clan español de Nueva Zelanda, discuss the cultural significance of the Paniora hapū, and collaborate to design learning activities for the classroom.
+60-minute hybrid session — online or in person at the Spanish Embassy in Wellington — where we will view selected moments from Debajo de tus pies and El clan español de Nueva Zelanda, discuss the cultural significance of the Paniora hapū, and collaborate to design learning activities for the classroom.

 Together, participants will create activities that highlight Spanish traditions, the Paniora connection, and pathways for integrating mātauranga Māori meaningfully into language teaching.